firedancer-io/solfuzz-agave/README.md

 ```
 CORE_BPF_PROGRAM_ID=... # see below
+CORE_BPF_TARGET=...     # see below
 ```

-When the `CORE_BPF_PROGRAM_ID` environment variable is set, SolFuzz-Agave will _not_ add the specified builtin program to the program cache, and will instead attempt to clone it's Core BPF implementation and insert it into the cache as a BPF program using the compiled ELF.
+When the `CORE_BPF_PROGRAM_ID` environment variable is set, SolFuzz-Agave will overwrite the specified builtin program in the program cache with the provided BPF target.
+Provide the path to the compiled BPF program target `.so` file with variable `CORE_BPF_TARGET`.

 Produces file `target/x86_64-unknown-linux-gnu/release/libsolfuzz_agave.so`